auraphp/Aura.Web_Kernel/README.md

 ### Requirements

-This kernel requires PHP 5.4 or later.
-Unlike Aura library packages, this kernel package has userland dependencies, which themselves may have other
+This kernel requires PHP 5.4 or later; we recommend using the latest available version of PHP as a matter of principle.

-dependencies:
+Unlike Aura library packages, this kernel package has userland dependencies, which themselves may have other dependencies:

 - [aura/project-kernel](https://packagist.org/packages/aura/project-kernel)
 - [aura/dispatcher](https://packagist.org/packages/aura/dispatcher)